-Supplementing b6, b12 and folate has proven to be three times as effective in lowering homocysteine than folate alone according to research published in Radcliffe Medical Press which advices checking homocysteine levels and claims its a better indicator of deficiency in vitamin B12, and folate.
+Supplementing b6, b12 and folate have proven to be three times as effective in lowering homocysteine than folate alone according to research published in Radcliffe Medical Press which advice checking homocysteine levels and claims its a better indicator of deficiency in vitamin B12, and folate.

 Per said study, zinc plays a key role in over 300 biological processes and is required for cellular functions, DNA replication, and transcription, protein synthesis, maintenance of cell membranes, cellular transport, endocrine, immune and neuronal functions.

-The study further states that dysregulation of zinc is associated with reduced immunological functioning, stunted tissue regeneration, growth retardation, gi problems, visual and other sensory disturbances and insufficiency is associated with neuropsychiatry manifestation of altered behavior and cognition with reduced ability to learn and yes, depression.
+The study further states that dysregulation of zinc is associated with reduced immunological functioning, stunted tissue regeneration, growth retardation, gi problems, visual and other sensory disturbances.
+Insufficiency is also associated with neuropsychiatry manifestations of altered behavior and cognition with reduced ability to learn and, yes, depression.